kiranshashiny/TempHumidity_DataLogger_ArduinoNanao/README.md

-# TempHumidity_DataLogger_ArduinoNanao
+# Temperature and Humidity Data Logger from an Arduino Nano

-This git repo tells how to log temperature and humidity sensor data to a SD Card when connected to an Arduino Nano
+This git repo tells how to log temperature and humidity sensor data to a SD Card when connected to an Arduino Nano.

+The format is in a flat text file and one can start writing data to this flat file in the code.

+###Parts needed:

+Arduino Nano
+Temperature Sensor DHT11
+Micro SD Card Reader
+Micro SD card

+### Connections were from this site.

 http://lab.dejaworks.com/arduino-nano-sd-card-connection/